Category: Archive of Australian Alternative Comics

 The Ink Runs Deep...exhibition catalogue.
 (Design by Glenn Smith)

-The successive waves of Australian alternative comics produced since the 1980s feature a raw and spontaneous graphic style, an irreverent attitude and D.I.Y.
-Punk influenced approach to production, different from mainstream approaches to comics production in that they could be pluralistic, wide-ranging, antagonistic and mocking, containing taboo themes.
-The exhibition in Orange celebrated the creative expression behind these comics, that much maligned art form usually consigned to the pop culture trash bin, but there elevated up onto the gallery wall.
+The successive waves of Australian alternative comics produced since the 1980s often feature a raw, spontaneous graphic style.
+This is accompanied by an irreverent attitude and a D.I.Y.
+Punk influenced approach to production.
+It is notably different from mainstream approaches to comics production.
+These alternative comics can be pluralistic, wide-ranging, antagonistic, mocking and containing taboo themes.
+The exhibition in Orange celebrated the creative expression behind these comics.
+Comics art…this much maligned art form…usually consigned to the pop culture trash bin…was hung for exhibition on the gallery wall.

 Back cover of the exhibition catalogue.
 (Design by Glenn Smith)